tensorlayer/TensorLayer/docs/_build/html/_sources/user/tutorial.txt

   target_weights = ????                                         <-- O

-Special vocabulary symbols, punctuation and digits
+Special vocabulary symbols, punctuations and digits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The special vocabulary symbols in this example are: